SatSale/SatSale/README.md

 ```html
 <iframe src="http://YOUR_SERVER_IP:8000/" style="margin: 0 auto;display:block;width:420px;height:240px;border:none;overflow:hidden;" scrolling="no"></iframe>
 ```
-(change height to 380 if using LND to account for longer addresses) Changing `YOUR_SERVER_IP` to the IP address of the machine you're running SatSale on.
-Optionally, you can redirect a domain to that IP and use that instead.
+Changing `YOUR_SERVER_IP` to the IP address of the machine you're running SatSale on, node or otherwise.
+Additionally, you could redirect a domain to that IP and use that instead.

 ### Using HTTPS & Domains
 Embedded iframes are easy if your site only uses HTTP.
 But if your site uses HTTPS, then you can see your donation button at `http://YOUR_SERVER_IP:8000/` but will not be able to in an embedded iframe.
 See [HTTPS instructions](docs/HTTPS.md).